-- 1. Member States shall require institutions to have in place the following key functions: a risk-management function, an internal audit function, an internal control and compliance function and, where applicable, an actuarial function.
-Each person or organisational unit earrying out a key function shall be able to undertake its duties effectively in an objective, fair and independent manner. - 2.
-Other than in the case With the exception of cases provided for in Article 27(2), institutions may allow a single person or organisational unit to carry out more than one key function.

-- 3. The person or organisational unit carrying out a key function shall be different from the one carrying out a similar key function in the sponsoring undertaking.
-Member States may, Ttaking into account the size, nature, scale and complexity of the activities of the institution, allow the institution and the sponsoring undertaking to conduct may cumulate key functions through the same individual or organisational unit, provided that, in the risk evaluation for pensions as referred to in Article 29, the institution explains how it prevents conflicts of interests with the sponsoring undertaking.
+- 1. Member States shall require institutions to have in place the following key functions: a risk-management function, an internal audit function, an internal control function and, where applicable, an actuarial function. - 2.
+Other than in the case provided for in Article 27(2), institutions may allow a single person or organisational unit to carry out more than one key function. - 3.
+Member States may, taking into account the nature, scale and complexity of the activities of the institution, allow the institution and the sponsoring undertaking to conduct key functions through the same individual or organisational unit, provided that, in the risk evaluation for pensions as referred to in Article 29, the institution explains how it prevents conflicts of interests with the sponsoring undertaking.
 The competent authority may take appropriate measures where necessary. - 4. deleted - 5.
-Any material findings and recommendations of the key functions shall be reported to the administrative, management or supervisory body of the institution which shall determine what actions are to be taken. - 6.
-The home Member State shall indicate, taking into account the size, internal organization, nature, scale and complexity of the activities of the institutions, the functions or the subjects who have the duty to inform the competent authority of the institution if the administrative, management or supervisory body of the institution does not take appropriate and timely remedial action in presence of a significant risk or of a significant breach of the legislation or regulations applicable to the institution. - (a) deleted - (b) deleted - 7.
-Member States shall ensure legal protection of persons informing the competent authority in accordance with paragraph 6.
+Any material findings and recommendations of the key functions shall be reported to the administrative, management or supervisory body of the institution which shall determine what actions are to be taken. - 6. deleted - 7. deleted